CalmedDuck/notetakerv2/README.md

 ## Installation
 Clone repo and run npm install and node server.js.
 Sever will be acessible at http://localhost:3001.
+Or view on Heroku by visting https://tranquil-bastion-38525-f55db5809c7f.herokuapp.com/
 ## Usage
 After server deployment click the get started button and start creating notes by entering a title and note conent.
 Once both fields have content you can now save and delete notes.